Neutis/neutis-docs/docs/intro/flash.md

 ## Flashing

-In order to flash your Neutis you'll need to boot it in a special mode.
+In order to flash your Neutis you'll need to boot it in a special mode called FEL.
 You can read a bit about it [here](fel.md).
 You can just stick with the tutorial for now.
 But we recommend you to read it thoroughly so that you could understand how does your Neutis boot.